AntoineMeheut/Hal9000Screen/README.md

 ### Features

 * Hardware pattern
-* Using Raspberry Pi Zero to have the smallest possible computers for each screen
+* Using Raspberry Pi 3 Model B+ that I recycled from my first cluster project
 * Installation of QIV (Quick Image Viewer) a software for viewing images
-* Setting up an autostart on a Raspberry Pi Zero
+* Setting up an autostart on a Raspberry Pi
-* Using a shell script for execution when the Raspberry Pi Zero starts up
+* Using a shell script for execution when the Raspberry Pi starts up

 ### Feedback